raspberrypi/documentation/configuration/audio-config.md

 ![Audio configuration screen](images/raspi-config-audio.png)

-Now you are presented with the two modes explained above as an alternative to the default `Auto` option.
-Select a mode, press `Enter` and press the right arrow key to exit the options list, then select `Finish` to exit the configuration tool.
+Select your required mode, press `Enter` and press the right arrow key to exit the options list, then select `Finish` to exit the configuration tool.

 After you have finished modifying your audio settings, you need to restart your Raspberry Pi in order for your changes to take effect.

 ## If you're still not getting sound via HDMI